SamuelParkerTech/WWBCloveMathsJavaScript/README.md

 This maths game is used to teach the basics of JavaScript and the DOM.

 ## REQUIRED (TESTED):
-Add a division game that requires integers as answers
+Add a division game that requires integers as answers.
+Division game added and has integers.

 ## BONUS (NOT TESTED):